Dennis Cometti

-Dennis John Cometti (born 26 March 1949) is an Australian retired sports commentator, player and coach of Australian rules football.
+Dennis John Cometti (26 March 1949 – 3 March 2026) was an Australian sports commentator and a player and coach of Australian rules football.
 In a career spanning 51 years, his smooth voice, dry humour and quick wit became his trademark.
-Until his retirement, he remained the only television broadcaster to have spanned the entire duration of the AFL national competition, serving the Seven Network, Nine Network and Broadcom.
+Until his retirement, he remained the only television broadcaster to have spanned the entire duration of the Australian Football League (AFL) national competition, working for the Seven Network, the Nine Network and Broadcom.
 He was appointed a Member of the Order of Australia (AM) in the 2019 Australia Day Honours.

-Cometti retired as a sports commentator, with his last game being the 2021 AFL Grand Final, which was called for Triple M in Perth on 25 September 2021.

 Early life

-Cometti was born in Geraldton, Western Australia, the son of Dulcie and James Cometti.
-His father was the son of Italian migrants; his paternal grandfather Giovanni Cometti was from the village of Baruffini in Lombardy and moved to Australia to work on the Western Australian Goldfields.
+Cometti was born on 26 March 1949 in Geraldton, Western Australia, the son of Dulcie and James Cometti.
+His father was the son of Italian migrants; his paternal grandfather, Giovanni Cometti, was from the village of Baruffini in Lombardy and moved to Australia to work on the Western Australian Goldfields.
 Cometti's father died suddenly when he was a teenager.

-WAFL and VFL career
+WAFL and VFL football career

 Cometti played 40 matches for West Perth.
-His best year in the West Australian Football League was 1968, when he kicked 63 goals playing for West Perth under Graham Farmer.
-Farmer wrote, ‘Dennis had just turned 19 and was well over 6 foot with the ability and agility of a co-ordinated rover.
-We thought we had a champion.’
-In 1971, Cometti made the senior list at Footscray but, due to injuries and media commitments, was unable to make a mark and did not play a Victorian Football League senior match.
+His best year in the West Australian Football League (WAFL) was 1968 when he kicked 63 goals playing for West Perth under Graham Farmer.
+Farmer wrote that "Dennis had just turned 19 and was well over 6 foot with the ability and agility of a co-ordinated rover.
+We thought we had a champion."
+In 1971, Cometti made the senior list at Footscray in the Victorian Football League (VFL) but, due to injuries and media commitments, was unable to make a mark and did not play a VFL senior match.

 On his return to Perth, he played with some success in the Sunday Football League.
 He initially played for Wanneroo before moving to Maddington as captain-coach, leading the club to four successive grand finals and winning successive premierships in 1974, 1975 and 1976.
 After retiring as a player, he later coached Osborne Park and Kelmscott, winning a premiership in 1979.

 In 1982, Cometti was appointed coach of West Perth.
-The club finished third in his first year, but his tenure at West Perth was otherwise uneventful, and the team finished sixth in both 1983 and 1984.
+The club finished third in his first year, but his tenure at West Perth was otherwise uneventful and the team finished sixth in both 1983 and 1984.
 Other than a brief period as chairman of selectors for the Western Australia Australian rules football team, that was Cometti's last active involvement in club football.

 Commentary career

 Early radio career (1968–1971)

-In 1968, Cometti commenced his media career as radio announcer in Perth as a Top-40 disc jockey at radio station 6KY.
-Over the following five years, he worked as an announcer on 6PM, 3DB in Melbourne and 6PR, again in Perth.
+In 1968, Cometti commenced his media career as a radio announcer in Perth as a Top-40 disc jockey at radio station 6KY.
+Over the following five years, he worked as an announcer on 6PM and 3DB in Melbourne and 6PR in Perth.

-He broadcast his first football match—a state game between Western Australia and Victoria at Subiaco Oval—in 1971.
-Melbourne station 3KZ needed a caller, and, due to a quirk of fate, Cometti volunteered to sit alongside Ian Major.
+Cometti commentated his first football match in 1971 at a state game between Western Australia and Victoria at Subiaco Oval.
+Melbourne station 3KZ needed a caller and, due to a quirk of fate, Cometti volunteered to sit alongside Ian Major.